rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 To harden SSH, on the server side, we are going to change certain settings in the SSH configuration file: `/etc/ssh/sshd_config`.

-To configure the values, we can uncomment the lines (if they are commented out) and edit the values.
+To configure the values, we can uncomment the lines (commented out) and edit the values.
 However, I prefer to leave the original line commented out and place the line with the new value directly below it.
 This is a quick way to see if we have modified a default configuration (and what its default value was) when we review the file, when we add new configurations, or when we modify existing settings.
 If you prefer to edit the values directly, I recommend you make a backup of the original configuration file.